jhlee508/lu-decompn/cusolver/README.md

 # CuSolver LU Factorization

-This code is a usage of cuSOLVER `getrf` API for `dense LU factorization` from [NVIDIA repository](https://github.com/NVIDIA/CUDALibrarySamples)
+This code is a usage of cuSOLVER API for `dense LU decomposition` from [NVIDIA repository](https://github.com/NVIDIA/CUDALibrarySamples)

 _PA = LU_